lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Make sure your two customer user stories work before moving on to the next feature.

 ## 3 - Optionals

-### 3.1 - refactor repos with inheritance
+### 3.1 - Refactor repositories with inheritance
-### 3.2 - entire CRUD for meal and customer

-## 4 - (Optional) Inheritance to the rescue

 `MealRepository` and `CustomerRepository` have a lot of similarities don't they?
-We should always stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), so it's time to introduce a parent class, `BaseRepository`, which will hold all of the shared behavior.
+In order to stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), we need to define a parent class, `BaseRepository`, which will hold all of the shared behavior and from which `MealRepository` and `CustomerRepository` will inherit.

-Reminder: this is an optional section, so you can skip it and come back to it later if you want.

-## 7 - (Optional) - `Destroy` actions
+Write some code to implement this.
+It's a refactoring process so there is no new test for this part.
+If your `rake` was all green before, it should be all green after!

+Done?
+Time to `git add`, `commit` and `push`.

+### 3.2 - Implement update and destroy actions for meal and customer

+In our app, a user can't update or destroy an existing meal or customer.

-We haven't done any **deleting** yet.
-How would you implement these additional user stories?
+Implement these additional user stories:
+- As a user, I can update an existing meal

-- As a manager, I can delete a meal
+- As a user, I can delete an existing meal
+- As a user, I can update an existing customer
-- As a manager, I can delete a customer
+- As a user, I can delete an existing customer